Ohio State Fisher MBA Essay Advice 2023-2024

 This is a straightforward career goals essay, seeking information about the candidate’s goals and how an MBA will enable achieving those goals.
 In order to lend meaning to your short-term goals and establish a vision for the reader, you may open with your long-term goals.
 Then, identify the function or job title you plan to pursue after business school, as well as your target industry and perhaps one or two target organizations.
 This position should be a logical first step toward a longer-term role that you hope to hold 10 or so years after your MBA.

-The admissions committee offers a rather open-ended prompt here; however, such essays are best used to address liabilities in one’s application, e.g. gaps in employment, a weak quantitative record.
-In such cases, you should keep your response brief and to-the-point, offering explanations without making excuses and humbly bringing mitigating factors to the reader’s attention.
+This essay is best used to address liabilities in one’s application per the examples, e.g. gaps in employment, a weak quantitative record, etc. In such cases, you should keep your response brief and to-the-point, offering explanations without making excuses and humbly bringing mitigating factors to the reader’s attention.
 That said, it’s possible that there are other elements of your background that would be appropriate and not covered elsewhere in the application, for example an anticipated promotion or an element of your identity not covered in the program’s data forms.
 While applicants should make an effort to fully represent their candidacies within the required elements of the application, this leaves a bit of room for short exceptions.

 Clear Admit Resources